 While these arguments presented above can be right for the most part, they’re not completely accurate.
-In today’s industry, the line between independent brokers and captive agents has become much more blurred.
+In today’s industry, the line between independent brokers and captive agents has become much more blurred, and it can become even more confusing if an Insurance FMO comes into play too.
+So, let’s just stick to the issues at hand.
 Facts that once only applied to independent brokers can now be applied to captive agents and vice-versa.
 Let’s clear up some common misconceptions about both these groups.

 1. Education and Experience

 Contrary to popular belief, neither independent brokers nor captive agents are more qualified than the other when it comes to dealing with life insurance products.

 In Ontario, there is only one type of life insurance intermediary license known as a “life insurance agent license”.
 The licensing requirements and qualifications needed to obtain this license are the exact same for both independent brokers and captive agents.